 It’s natural to have doubts, but you shouldn’t let it define you.

 Performance anxiety and erectile dysfunction

-You might want to have sex with your partner, but if your head isn’t in the right place, you can have problems getting and staying hard.
-If you’re too stressed, your body just won’t react the way you want it to.
-This can be embarrassing, and it can leave you feeling powerless.
+You may want to have sex with your partner, but if your head isn’t in the right place you can have problems getting and staying hard.
+If you’re too stressed your body just won’t react the way you want it to.
+This can be embarrassing and it can leave you feeling powerless.

 Causes of performance anxiety